Podia vs. Thinkific

 This post contains affiliate links.
 If you purchase via a link here, I’ll get a commission.
 The price is the same for you whether you use my link or buy directly from the vendor.

-Here are the top 5 reasons why I chose Podia over Thinkific, and why (several months later) I’m so glad I did.
+Here are the top 5 reasons why I chose Podia over Thinkific, and why I’m so glad I did.

 I started on Thinkific’s free Starter plan.
 I was happy to not pay a monthly fee when I wasn’t sure if I’d sell a single course.
 The problem?
 I had to fork over 10% of every purchase to Thinkific.
-Plus, at that time, the basic plan didn’t allow students to pay via Paypal (that’s changed since then) and I couldn’t offer coupons.
-I also didn’t get a custom domain, couldn’t do much with email integration, couldn’t have affiliates, and tons of other limitations.
+Plus, I couldn’t offer coupons, get a custom domain, couldn’t do much with email integration, couldn’t have affiliates, and tons of other limitations.